Fairfax Uncontested Divorce Attorney

 You must first meet the requirements of a divorce in Virginia.
 At a minimum, one of the spouses must have lived in Virginia for at least six months before filing for divorce.
 You and your spouse must also be separated for six months, or twelve months if there are minor children involved.

 The divorce begins with a bill of complaint.
 The filing spouse is the plaintiff, while the non-filing spouse is the defendant.
-Each county has unique rules and documents for filing a divorce, so consider working with an experienced Virginia uncontested divorce attorney before attempting to file forms for an uncontested divorce.
+Each county has unique rules and documents for filing a divorce, so consider working with an experienced Fairfax uncontested divorce attorney before attempting to file forms for an uncontested divorce.

 The filing spouse must also serve their spouse with the divorce papers, under Virginia Code Section 20-99.2.
 This can typically be done by hiring a private process server or the sheriff, to serve the papers.
 Although the spouse against whom the divorce is being filed is entitled to notice, they can waive their right to notice.
 This can help expedite the divorce process, especially when neither spouse objects to the divorce.